-If you have a concern about the way a tax law applies to your personal tax affairs, you may want to ask for a private ruling.
+If you are uncertain about how a tax law applies to your personal tax affairs, you can ask for a private ruling.
+To do this, complete a Private ruling application form (non-tax professionals) (NAT 13742-01.2006), or contact us.

-A private ruling will relate just to your situation.
-Write to the Tax Office describing your situation in detail and ask for advice.
-To do this, complete an Application for a private ruling for individuals (NAT 4106 - 3.2001).
-You should lodge your tax return by the due date, even if you are waiting for the reply to your private ruling.
+Lodge your tax return by the due date, even if you are waiting for the response to your application.
 You may need to request an amendment to your tax return once you have received the private ruling.